nextcloud/docker/README.md

 Then run `docker-compose up -d`, now you can access Nextcloud at http://localhost:8080/ from your host system.

 ## Base version - FPM
-When using the FPM image you need another container that acts as web server on port 80 and proxies the requests to the Nextcloud container.
+When using the FPM image, you need another container that acts as web server on port 80 and proxies the requests to the Nextcloud container.
 In this example a simple nginx container is combined with the Nextcloud-fpm image and a MariaDB database container.
 The data is stored in docker volumes.
-The nginx container also need access to static files from your Nextcloud installation.
+The nginx container also needs access to static files from your Nextcloud installation.
 It gets access to all the volumes mounted to Nextcloud via the `volumes_from` option.The configuration for nginx is stored in the configuration file `nginx.conf`, that is mounted into the container.
 An example can be found in the examples section [here](https://github.com/nextcloud/docker/tree/master/.examples).

-As this setup does **not include encryption** it should to be run behind a proxy.
+As this setup does **not include encryption**, it should to be run behind a proxy.

-Make sure to set the variables `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` before you run this setup.
+Make sure to pass in values for `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` variables before you run this setup.

 ```yaml
 version: '2'